samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 {% endraw %}
 {% endhighlight %}

-This will be enough to tell unauthenticated users to login.
+This will be enough to tell unauthenticated users to log in.

 Now, to enable users to create new blog posts, you will create a new component called `PostDialogComponent`.
 To do so, issue: